asantos00/awesome-people/README.md

 This is a curated list I made from people I follow and I've been learning a lot from.
 They are recognized by the community for their contributions/talks/projects/books and so on.

-(Struggling to divide this into categories, alphabetical order)
+(Struggling to divide this into categories, and getting people "small description.
+Alphabetical order)

 **Note**: I'm not trying to say people only know from the category they're in.
 Just trying to make it easier for people to follow the subjects they want to.
+Feel free to contribute.

 ## Web
 - [Addy Osmani](https://twitter.com/addyosmani) - Tooling, Chrome, Yeoman